 It stands to reason that the better trained and educated those entrusted with our care are, the better standard of care we receive.
 However, ongoing professional development can be challenging, especially for nurses with busy schedules.
 Online learning programs such as accredited Online RN to BSN programs have proven invaluable in helping nurses to improve their knowledge and their practice.
 Online learning is far more accessible than campus learning to these busy professionals and can be tailored around their working commitments.

 We may think of artificial intelligence as a futuristic technology, but it’s more quotidian than many of us realize.
 In fact, it is already hard at work in the consumer sector.
 Every time you use a chatbot on a website you’re engaging with a form of artificial intelligence (albeit a rudimentary one).
 A number of more complex AI algorithms are also at work in the healthcare industry.
-They can aid diagnostics, help to construct courses of treatment by parsing historical treatment data and they can provide pattern recognition solutions that reduce the risk of “false-positives”.
+AI healthcare solutions can aid diagnostics, help to construct courses of treatment by parsing historical treatment data and they can provide pattern recognition solutions that reduce the risk of “false-positives”.

 By reducing the margin for error, facilitating faster diagnoses and helping clinicians to pre-empt the needs of their patients, AI will continue to play a larger and larger part of our healthcare going forward.